Language centre visa extensions in September

 Documents youll need

 It's your responsibility to collect all the documents that you need for your application.
-All documents must be translated into English if they aren't in English already.
+Any documents that are not in English must be translated into English.
 If you have a document that requires translation, you can search for a translator.
 Depending on your situation you might need different documents to your friends.
 The Tier 4 application form will help to tell you which documents you need.
 You'll need some, or all, of the following documents:

-- 1 passport photo which has been taken within the month before you submit your new Tier 4 visa application
+- 2 passport sized photographs which has been taken within the month before you submit your new Tier 4 visa application

 - Payment for your application - you will need a debit or credit card to pay for your application